-Let’s begin with the advantages of going global.
+Let’s begin with the advantages of hiring international employees.
 If you’re here, this is probably like preaching to the converted.
 But it’s worth reflecting on why global hiring is a great idea anyway because it can help to figure out ways to deal with the downsides (more on this later).

 Reduce brick & mortar overheads